savantly-net/base-bot/examples/pinecone/README.md

 ## Quick start

+Create an index on pinecone that has `1536` dimensions.

 Use the `sample.env` to create a `.env` file with the correct values.
 Place your documents into the `docs` subfolder.